Nikola Corporation (NKLA) Stock: A Closer Look at the Market Potential

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NKLA starting from Lohscheller Michael, who sale 27,863 shares at the price of $2.11 back on Mar 06.
-After this action, Lohscheller Michael now owns 849,184 shares of Nikola Corporation, valued at $58,847 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NKLA starting from RUSSELL MARK A, who sale 252,260 shares at the price of $0.78 back on May 12.
+After this action, RUSSELL MARK A now owns 1,632,657 shares of Nikola Corporation, valued at $196,886 using the latest closing price.

-Mendes Carey, the President, Energy of Nikola Corporation, sale 1,291 shares at $2.11 during a trade that took place back on Mar 06, which means that Mendes Carey is holding 349,591 shares at $2,727 based on the most recent closing price.
+RUSSELL MARK A, the Director of Nikola Corporation, sale 75,000 shares at $0.79 during a trade that took place back on May 11, which means that RUSSELL MARK A is holding 1,884,917 shares at $59,505 based on the most recent closing price.

 Stock Fundamentals for NKLA